alchemy-swift/alchemy/Docs/5c_DatabaseMigrations.md

 #### Rolling Back

-You can pass the `--rollback` flag to instead rollback the latest bactch of migrations.
+You can pass the `--rollback` flag to instead rollback the latest batch of migrations.

 ```bash
 # Rolls back the most recent batch of migrations
 ./MyServer migrate --rollback
 ```

-**Note**: Alchemy keeps track of run migrations and the current batch in a `_alchemy_migrations` table of your database.
+**Note**: Alchemy keeps track of run migrations and the current batch in your database.
 You can delete this table to clear all records of migrations.

 ### Via Code